Exact phylodynamic likelihood via structured Markov genealogy processes: Mathematical preliminaries

 For modeling purposes, it is sometimes desirable to insist that certain events occur at specified times.
 For example, if samples are collected at specific times in such a way that the timing itself conveys no information about the process, one might wish to condition on the sampling time.
 We can expand the class of population models to allow for this as follows.
 Suppose that $S=\Set{s_1,s_2,\dots,}\subset\Rp$ is a sequence of times.
 Let us postulate that, at each of these times, an event occurs at which $\Xr_t$ jumps according to a given probability kernel $\pi$.
 In particular, for any state $x\in\Xspace$ and measurable $\mathcal{E}\subset\Xspace$, $\pi(s_i,x,\mathcal{E})$ is the probability that the jump at time $s_i$ is to $\mathcal{E}$, conditional on $\Xrt_{s_i}=x$.
 With this notation, the KFE for the process becomes

-Note that \cref{eq:kfe-reg} is identical to \cref{eq:kfe}; we call this the \emph{regular part} of the KFE.
-We refer to \cref{eq:kfe-sing} as the \emph{singular part} of the KFE.
+Note that \zcref{eq:kfe-reg} is identical to \zcref{eq:kfe}; we call this the \emph{regular part} of the KFE.
+We refer to \zcref{eq:kfe-sing} as the \emph{singular part} of the KFE.
 In this notation, $\pi(t,x',\dd{x})/\dd{x}$ is the density (\ie Radon-Nikodym derivative) of $\pi$ with respect to the base measure on $\Xspace$.

-As a matter of notation, one can represent \cref{eq:kfe-reg,eq:kfe-sing} as a single equation in the form of \cref{eq:kfe}.
-In particular, if in \cref{eq:kfe} we make the substitution
+As a matter of notation, one can represent \zcref{eq:kfe-reg,eq:kfe-sing} as a single equation in the form of \zcref{eq:kfe}.
+In particular, if in \zcref{eq:kfe} we make the substitution

-we obtain an equation which we can view as shorthand for \cref{eq:kfe-reg,eq:kfe-sing}.
-Here, $\delta(t,s)$ is a one-sided Dirac delta function.
+we obtain an equation which we can view as shorthand for \zcref{eq:kfe-reg,eq:kfe-sing}.
+Here, $\delta(s,t)$ is the one-sided Dirac delta function satisfying $\delta(s,t)=0$ for $s\ne{t}$ and